On the Kodaira dimension of some algebraic fiber spaces: Preliminaries

 \subsection{Positive metrics}

 Let $X$ be a compact K\"ahler manifold, and $L$ be a line bundle on $X$.
-We study $L$ from the viewpoint of metrics and curvatures. \begin{definition}[Smooth positive line bundle] \begin{enumerate} \item The line bundle $L$ is positive in the sense of curvature if it carries a Hermitian metric $h_L$ such that its curvature form $\xu \Theta_{h_L}(L):= -\xu \pa \dbar \log h$ is a K\"ahler form, i.e., positive definite real $(1,1)$-form. \item The line bundle $L$ is semi-positive if it carries a Hermitian metric $h_L$ such that its curvature form $\xu \Theta_{h_L}(L)$ is semi-positive definite $(1,1)$-form. \item $L$ is very ample if there exists a closed embedding $X \subset \mathbb P^N$ of $X$ into some projective space such that $L = \mathcal{O}_X(1) := \mathcal{O}_{\mathbb P^N}(1)|_X$. $L$ is ample if $L^{\otimes m}$ is very ample for some $m\geq 1$. \end{enumerate} \end{definition}
+We study $L$ from the viewpoint of metrics and curvatures. \begin{definition} \begin{enumerate} \item The line bundle $L$ is positive in the sense of curvature if it carries a Hermitian metric $h_L$ such that its curvature form $\xu \Theta_{h_L}(L):= -\xu \pa \dbar \log h$ is a K\"ahler form, i.e., positive definite real $(1,1)$-form. \item The line bundle $L$ is semi-positive if it carries a Hermitian metric $h_L$ such that its curvature form $\xu \Theta_{h_L}(L)$ is semi-positive definite $(1,1)$-form. \end{enumerate} \end{definition}

-Due to the famous Kodaira embedding theorem, positivity $(1)$ and ampleness $(3)$ are equivalent for smooth projective varieties.
-When comparing the positivity of two line bundles $A$ and $B$, we write $A \geq B$ if $A-B:=A\otimes B^{-1}$ is a semi-positive line bundle.
+Due to the famous Kodaira embedding theorem, positivity $(1)$ and ampleness are equivalent for smooth projective varieties.
+When comparing the positivity of two line bundles $A$ and $B$, we write $ A\geq B$ if $A-B:=A\otimes B^{-1}$ is a semi-positive line bundle.
 Although the metrics mentioned are smooth, many applications require us to address cases where the metric of the line bundle is singular.